IDR/idr-gallery/README.rst

 - occasionally update `totalImages` and other fallback counts in loadStudyStats()
 - review and update the `CHANGELOG <https://github.com/ome/omero-gallery/blob/master/CHANGELOG.md>`_
-- run ``bumpversion release`` to remove the dev suffix and create a signed tag
+- run ``bumpversion --new-version 3.13.0 release`` to create a signed tag with the specified version
 - run ``bumpversion --no-tag patch`` to bump the version to the next dev suffix
 - push the newly created tag and ``master`` to ``origin``. e.g. ``git push origin master v3.3.3``
 - the GitHub action build for the tag includes a PyPI deployment step, so no need to deploy on PyPI manually